Oral Probiotics Show Efficacy in Dealing with Dermatitis and Eczema

 Your skin is your largest organ, and unless you happen to suffer from dermatitis or some other skin malady, you might not recognize that it’s impossible to separate the health of your skin from your overall health.

 As your largest organ, it can be a harbinger of other systemic or pervasive issues.
 Because your microbiome is so intricately linked to your overall health, it also impacts your skin.
-Reducing gut inflammation can be the key to healthy skin and your microbiome can be one of the most critical factors in combating systemic inflammation, bringing eczema under control, and promoting healthier, happier skin.
+Reducing gut inflammation can be the key to healthy skin and your microbiome can be one of the most critical factors in combating systemic inflammation, bringing eczema or any other skin issue under control, and promoting healthy skin.

 The Case for Bio-K+

-To fully understand the mechanism of action that probiotics use to support dermatitis future clinical research is still needed.
+To fully understand the mechanism of action that probiotic supplements use to support dermatitis future clinical research is still needed.
 Generally speaking, however, a balanced microbiome will help better manage acute flare-ups from an external irritant and help reduce systemic inflammation within to prevent chronic flare-ups in the future.

-If you have questions about microbiota and intestinal health, let us know in the comments below.
-Join our community for more healthy tips.
+If you have questions about microbiota and gut health, let us know in the comments below.
+Join our community for more healthy tips for sensitive skin.
 To stock up on Bio-K+, click here.
 Contact us or follow us on Facebook and Instagram.